aaron-grau/curic/react/readings/containers.md

 **presentational components** from their connected counterparts, called **containers**.

 The distinction between presentational components and containers is not technical but rather functional.
-Presentational components are concerned how things look and container components are concerned with how things work.
+Presentational components are concerned with how things look and container components are concerned with how things work.
 Here's a table outlining the differences:

 |          | Presentational | Container |
 |---------------|---------------|---------------|